-Paul Doris is counsel in the corporate practice of Skadden, Arps and focuses principally on international mergers and acquisitions, private equity and infrastructure transactions.
+Paul Doris is counsel in Skadden’s corporate practice where he focuses primarily on cross-border mergers and acquisitions, joint ventures and private equity, private capital, and infrastructure transactions.

 A selection of Mr. Doris’ transactional experience includes representing:

-- Mylan Laboratories Inc. on its pending $1.6 billion acquisition of the Agila injectables businesses from Indian pharmaceutical company, Strides Arcolab Limited;
+- Mylan Laboratories Inc. on its US$1.6 billion acquisition of the Agila injectables businesses from Indian pharmaceutical company, Strides Arcolab Limited;

 - BTG Pactual on its successful €1 billion bid, as part of an international consortium, for the 50-year concession to manage, operate and maintain Aigües Ter Llobregat, the Catalonian water utility.
 The transaction is the largest privatization effected in the region of Catalonia to date;

-- Rain CII Carbon LLC, a subsidiary of Rain Commodities Limited (India), in its US$914 million acquisition of RUTGERS (Germany), a manufacturer of specialty chemicals, from funds advised by Triton (United Kingdom);
+- Rain CII Carbon LLC, a subsidiary of Rain Commodities Limited, on its US$914 million acquisition of RUTGERS, a manufacturer of specialty chemicals, from funds advised by Triton;

-- affiliates of Doughty Hanson & Co.
-Managers Limited (United Kingdom) in the $1.1 billion sale, along with Euroland Investments B.V., of Norit N.V., a manufacturer of carbon-based products, to Cabot Corporation, a specialty chemicals company;
+- Affiliates of Doughty Hanson & Co.
+Managers Limited (United Kingdom) on the US$1.1 billion sale, along with Euroland Investments B.V., of Norit N.V., a manufacturer of carbon-based products, to Cabot Corporation;

-- Tumi Holdings, Inc. (a portfolio company of Doughty Hanson & Co.), a manufacturer of upscale luggage and travel accessories, in its $389 million initial public offering of common stock;
+- Tumi Holdings, Inc., a portfolio company of Doughty Hanson & Co., a manufacturer of upscale luggage and travel accessories, on its US$389 million IPO of common stock;

-- One Equity Partners and Constantia Flexibles on the acquisition of Amcor Flexibles Tobepal from Amcor;
+- One Equity Partners and Constantia Flexibles, a global manufacturer of flexible packaging, on the acquisition of Amcor Flexibles Tobepal from Amcor;

-- Gas Natural on various English corporate and finance law matters relating to its €16.7 billion merger with Unión Fenosa and Unión Fenosa Generación;
+- Gas Natural on various English law matters relating to its €16.7 billion merger with Unión Fenosa and Unión Fenosa Generación;

-- affiliates of Warburg Pincus on the disposal of Eurocom Cable Management Bulgaria to Bultel Cable Bulgaria, a subsidiary of EQT; the acquisition of NetCentrum, a Czech Internet company; the acquisition of Atlas, a Czech Internet portal; the leveraged buyout of The Falstap Group, a Ukrainian cable operator; and the leveraged buyout of Bulgarian cable operator, Eurocom Cable;
+- Affiliates of Warburg Pincus on the disposal of Eurocom Cable Management Bulgaria to an affiliate of EQT; the acquisitions of the Czech Internet businesses, NetCentrum and Atlas; and the leveraged buyouts of The Falstap Group, a Ukrainian cable operator and Eurocom Cable, a Bulgarian cable operator;

-- Inmobiliaria Colonial on certain English finance law matters relating to its €4.9 billion debt restructuring;
+- Inmobiliaria Colonial on various English law matters relating to its €4.9 billion debt restructuring;

-- the international consortium led by Goldman Sachs, and comprising Borealis, GIC and Infracapital, on the £2.8 billion acquisition of Associated British Ports, the U.K. ports operator; and
+- The international consortium led by Goldman Sachs on the £2.8 billion acquisition of Associated British Ports, the U.K. ports operator; and

 Legal Practice Course, The College of Law, 1997-1998